pakoito/FunctionalAndroidReference/README.md

 * Every parameter in a function must be passed explicitly.
 No globals, no fields.

-* No nullable types outside the UI and service layers.

 * Prefer encapsulating variables in closures rather than fields.
 If using fields, final fields will be mandated whenever possible.

+* Collections must be immutable.

+* No nullable types outside the UI and service layers.

 * Use functional patterns like unions, laziness, or higher order functions, instead of classic OOP Gang of Four patterns.